qfwc258/circuidipity/content/2015-07-08-c720-chromebook-to-jessiebook.rst

 Disconnect power.
 Turn the Chromebook over facing bottom up and remove the 13 screws (not missing the one hidden under the warranty sticker).
 Gently pry the case off starting with the seam where the display connects to device.
 It comes away pretty easy.

-This is what you see:
+This is what you see ...

 .. figure:: images/c720-chromebook-annotated-innards.png
     :alt: C720 annotated innards